For Professionals

 What happens during a home visit?

-At each visit you will have the opportunity to talk with your health visitor about how things are going, and when the baby arrives how your baby is growing and developing.
+At each visit parents have the opportunity to talk with their Health Visitor about how things are going and the child’s growth and development.

-The health visitor will provide information about how to care for your baby and how to play and talk with your baby to help them grow and learn.
-They will support you to identify and plan for your baby’s needs, your needs and your families needs.
+The Health Visitor will provide information about caring for the baby and how to play and talk with the baby to help them grow and learn.
+They will support parents to identify and plan for the needs of the baby, themselves and the family.

-You will be asked to give anonymous feedback at various stages of the programme delivery.
-Your health Visitor will give you a QR code to scan at the various contact points.
+Parents may be asked to give anonymous feedback and the Health Visitor will give a QR code to scan at the various contact points.

 For more information, please see the MECSH leaflet for families.